 The largest pitfall, is that most people can not sit still to meditate for long enough to work through all of their emotions.
 Which is what you are going to have to do if you want to eliminate internal disagreements and stress and not feel emotional pain anymore.
 For me personally, I got to this point with around 300 hours of mindfulness meditation in just under a year.
 I was cripplingly depressed when I started, though I suspect this is about how long most people will take.
 Don’t be worried if it takes you more.

 A caveat to this, is that you need to do your initial several hundred hours of meditation in a relatively short period of time.
+(Edit: probably you don’t need this much if you learn the skills from Parts II and III, but I don’t have any data points on how much less yet.
+Definitely still read Part I first).
 Preferably a year or less, which means that you’ll need to do at least an hour a day.
 You can do it as quickly as you like.
 The reason for this is that, you’ll acquire emotions that you need to process as you go through life, on top of your past emotions that also need to be processed.
 To make progress, you’ll need to work through incoming emotions faster than they come in.

 You’ll also need to keep meditating a little bit even once you’ve worked through all your past emotions and achieved all the benefits I’ve promised from meditation.
 This is to keep up with incoming emotions.
 The amount you have to do this will decrease drastically once you learn the skills from Part II, though, and you can start learning the skills from Part II anytime.

-The dhamma.org retreats will teach you both normal mindfulness meditation (anapana (link, mindfulness med)) and body scan-type mindfulness (vipassana (link, sense your body w/ clarity)).
+The dhamma.org retreats will teach you both normal mindfulness meditation (anapana) and body scan-type mindfulness (vipassana).
 Which should you do more of?
 It’s easier to process emotions while doing anapana.
 Vipassana isn’t optimized for emotional processing, even though it can be used that way.
 So, ignore the instructors’ suggestions that you do body scans for most of the retreat.
 Do normal mindfulness meditation about 90% of the time, and do just enough body scan meditation to learn what you can get from it.

 So, do the retreat pretty much as planned, except ignore the content of the lectures and do as much anapana as feels right for you.
 Retreats prevent you from stopping meditation (and thus, stopping emotional processing) before you’ve done enough to be self-sustaining.
-At the very least, the Dhamma.org retreats help people, empirically, whereas similarly determined beginners tend to fail if working by themselves.
+Even if I’m wrong about the reasons, people who do the dhamma.org retreats do tend to make lots of progress, whereas similarly determined beginners tend to fail if working by themselves.

 Lastly: don’t worry that the pain in facing the full extent of your emotions as you are just beginning to sort through them, is coming from your true self.
 Pain is from both unprocessed emotions, or from being confused about what your true self wants, typically because you believe socially acceptable things about yourself.
 Your true self is a solid block of willpower, so long as you do what it wants.